Medial Branch Blocks

 Facet joints connect the vertebrae, the bones of the spine.
 They help guide your spine when you move.
 The area of the spine between your neck and lower back is called the thoracic region and contains twelve vertebrae.

 Facet joints are found on both sides of the spine; each is about the size of a thumbnail.
 Thoracic facet joints are named for the vertebrae they connect and the side of the spine where they are found.
 The right T4-5 facet joint, for example, joins the 4th and 5th thoracic vertebrae on the right side.

 Medial branch nerves are found near facet joints.
 They transmit pain signals from the facet joints to your brain.

 What is thoracic facet joint pain?

-The cartilage inside the joint may be injured.
-Other times only connecting ligaments surrounding the joint are injured.
+The cartilage inside the joint may be injured or possibly only connecting ligaments surrounding the joint are injured.

 Facet pain also depends on which facet joint is affected.
 Pain from thoracic facet joints occurs in a large area from your upper back and shoulder to your hips.
 The diagram shows areas of pain usually associated with specific joints.

 How do I know if I have thoracic facet pain?